helm/helm-www/content/en/docs/chart_template_guide/function_list.md

 `getHostByName "www.google.com"` would return the corresponding ip address of `www.google.com`.

-This function requires `--enable-dns` option to be passed for helm command.
+This function requires the `--enable-dns` option to be passed on the helm command line.

 ## File Path Functions